Updated on December 23, 2022 by Sarina Tariq

 How to maintain your delicate clothes?

-⚡ If there is any dust or dirt, a fine firm bristled brush can be used to brush the clothes.
+⚡ If there is any dust or dirt, a fine, firm bristled brush can be used to brush the clothes.
 This is a necessary step to maintain Jackets and pantsuits.

 ⚡ Hang them to store in a fresh and cool atmosphere.
 Do not think you can cram all of the clothes together and still maintain their quality well.
 Hang them with the proper hardware.
 Padded hangers are great for hanging delicate shawls, tailored jackets, and tailored dresses and suit jackets.

-When storing knit wear it is better not to hang them.
-They are best stored folded flat.
+(When storing knitwear it is better not to hang them.
+They are best stored folded flat.)

-⚡ Before a wash, check, if any of the sequins or lace insert has a loose seam or stitch.
+⚡ Before a wash, check if any sequins or lace inserts have a loose seam or stitch.
 If it has, sew them back on before attempting to wash them.
 However gentle you are while washing, they will pop off with a little agitation.

 How to launder your delicate clothes?

-Laundering this type of fabrics is a major question in everybody’s mind.
+Laundering this type of clothes is a major question in everybody’s mind.
 I know many who spend a fortune in dry cleaners to clean their costly clothes made of delicate fabrics.
 Sometimes even more than what they spend on the cloth themselves.

-Also, clothes with bright prints that you suspect may bleed should be dry cleaned for at least the first few washes.
+Also, clothes with bright prints that you suspect may bleed should be dry-cleaned for at least the first few washes.
 Other exceptions are clothes with special insertions like delicate laces, pleats, or a particular finish.

 Checkout this post on washing your fine bras and lingerie for more details on maintaining this type of delicate clothes.

 There are many available in the market.
 But I find that they all are rather expensive.
 What I have always been doing is – buy any brand baby shampoo in large quantities when there is a sale.
 This liquid soap has the right consistency and strength to clean delicate fabrics.
-If it is right for a baby your delicate clothing can bear it.
+If it is right for a baby, your delicate clothing can bear it.

 But if you want to use detergent, make sure it is a no-chlorine one.

 ⚡ A mesh laundry bag is a lifesaver when washing the bras in the washing machine.

 Of course, hanging them to air dry is the way to go but it may not always be possible especially during the rains.

-If you really value your lingerie hand wash.
+If you really value your lingerie, hand wash.